Generic Name and Formulations:

 ≥18yrs: 2.5mg with fluids; may repeat once after 2 hours; max 7.5mg/24 hours.
 Reevaluate if no response after 1st dose.
 The safety of treating an average of more than 4 headaches in a 30-day period has not been established.

 <18yrs: not recommended.

 Ischemic cardiac, cerebro- or peripheral vascular disease (eg, history of MI, angina pectoris, silent myocardial ischemia, stroke, TIA, ischemic bowel disease).
 Uncontrolled hypertension.
-Other significant cardiovascular disease.
+Wolff-Parkinson-White Syndrome or arrhythmias associated with other cardiac conduction pathway disorders.
 Basilar or hemiplegic migraine.
 Within 24 hours of other 5-HT1 agonists or ergot-type drugs.

 Selective 5-HT1B/1D receptor agonist.